- Information for:

 - Faculty & Staff

 Thinking about a business minor?
-Want to go to Rome or Madrid?
+Want to go to Milan or Madrid?
 Why not do all three?
-Get your business minor and see both Rome and Madrid this summer.
+Get your business minor and see both Milan and Madrid this summer.

-The Complete Business Minor Abroad program is designed to give you the chance to earn a minor in business while also exploring the destinations and cultures of Rome and Madrid.
+The Complete Business Minor Abroad program is designed to give you the chance to earn a minor in business while also exploring the destinations and cultures of Italy and Spain.

 You'll also get a week-long summer vacation in the middle of the coursework to allow time to travel and experience Europe on your own or with family, friends or classmates.